junxit/us-congress-bills-117/bill.md

     >     - **(B)** *Funding* Out of funds authorized to be appropriated under subsection (c), there shall be made available to the Secretary to carry out construction of the facility under this subsection $2,000,000 for fiscal year 2022.
     >     - **(C)** *Start of operations* The Secretary shall, subject to the availability of appropriations, ensure that the start of full operations of the facility under this section occurs before March 1, 2022.
     >   - **(2)** *Electron-ion collider*
-    >     - **(A)** *In general* The Secretary shall support construction of an Electron Ion Collider as described in the 2015 Long Range Plan of the Nuclear Science Advisory Committee and the report from the National Academies titled “An Assessment of U.S.-Based Electron-Ion Collider Science”, in order to measure the internal structure of the proton and the nucleus and answer fundamental questions about the nature of visible matter.
+    >     - **(A)** *In general* The Secretary shall support construction of an Electron Ion Collider as described in the 2015 Long Range Plan of the Nuclear Science Advisory Committee and the report from the National Academies of Science, Engineering, and Medicine titled “An Assessment of U.S.-Based Electron-Ion Collider Science”, in order to measure the internal structure of the proton and the nucleus and answer fundamental questions about the nature of visible matter.
     >     - **(B)** *Facility capability* The Secretary shall ensure that the facility meets the requirements in the 2015 Long Range Plan, including—
     >       - **(i)** at least 70 percent polarized beams of electrons and light ions;
     >       - **(ii)** ion beams from deuterium to the heaviest stable nuclei;